whamcloud/Online-Help/docs/Upgrade_Guide/upgrade_iml-5.0-el7_to_iml-5.1-el7.md

 1. Copy the backups for each server's configuration to a safe location that is not on the servers being upgraded.

-## Stopping the filesystem

-IML requires that the filesystem(s) associated with each node to be upgraded must be stopped.
-Follow these steps:

-1. Navigate to _Configuration->Filesystems_
-1. For each filesystem listed:

-   1. Click the filesystem's `Actions` button
-   1. Select _Stop_

 ## Upgrade the OS on each server node

-In order to upgrade, make sure yum is configured on each server node to pull down CentOS 7.6 packages.
+In order to upgrade, make sure yum is configured on each server node to pull down CentOS 7.7 packages.
 Next, from the manager node, upgrade the OS for each host:

 ```bash
 yum -y upgrade --exclude=python2-iml*